getporter/porter/docs/content/dependencies.md

 ## Specifying parameters

+### Command-line

-You can specifying parameters for a dependent bundle on the command-line using the following syntax
+You can specify parameters for a dependent bundle on the command-line using the following syntax

 ```
 --param KEY#NAME=VALUE